terrimporter/SCVUR_16S_metabarcode_pipeline/README.md

 Version numbers are also tracked in the snakefile.

 Note that commercial software (ex.
-USEARCH) and programs not available from conda (ex.
-ORFfinder) need to be installed on your system and executable in your PATH (see [Standard pipeline](#standard-pipeline) "Prepare your environment to run the pipeline").
+USEARCH) and programs not available from conda need to be installed on your system and executable in your PATH (see [Standard pipeline](#standard-pipeline) "Prepare your environment to run the pipeline").

 ### Batch renaming of files